 That means listing features, specs, and all of that boring stuff.
 They need to know it.

 However, don’t skimp out on emotional reasons, either.

 Back up all of your logical points with the emotional or experiential benefit.

 Analytics and data?
 That’s optimizations and insights to improve performance with less effort.
-Also no more being the dark wondering what’s happening.
+Also, no more being in the dark wondering what’s happening.

 Adjustable pricing plans as you scale?
 That’s peace of mind and cost savings.